 Once you have decided on what you’re going to do, how, when, where and with whom, the most important thing to do is to have fun, enjoy the experience of fundraising and taking part in something special.
 You really are doing it for MPN Voice and ultimately for yourself.
 Very soon you will be able to say you’ve done something incredible!
 You can do it, so go for it!

-If you need information, ideas, support, literature, and promotional materials such as t-shirts and hats for your event, please contact us at email@example.com.
+If you need information, ideas, support, literature, and promotional materials such as t-shirts, running vests, and collection pots for your event, please contact us at email@example.com.

 Don’t forget to send us the money you have raised.
-You can make a donation online using your credit or debit card, or if you prefer you can send a cheque made payable to:
+You can make a donation online via our Just Giving page, (click on the donate button) or if you prefer you can send a cheque made payable to:

 MPN Voice Fund 580

 and post to: